-- Attend the final meeting of all your classes. - Check your Montco email and Canvas announcements every day until Dr. Halbert says the grades are posted. - Don't email Dr. Halbert to see if the grades are done: he will announce when he is done. - Do check your gradebook on Canvas during the exams to see individual assignment grades as they are entered. - If there is a problem with a graded assignment, please email Dr. Halbert immediately.
+- · Attend the final meeting of all your classes. - Check your Montco email and Canvas announcements every day until Dr. Halbert says the grades are posted. - Don't email Dr. Halbert to see if the grades are done: he will announce when he is done. - Do check your gradebook on Canvas during exam week to see individual assignment grades as they are entered. - If there is a problem with a graded assignment, please email Dr. Halbert immediately. - Faculty have until 11:59 PM on December 17th to get their grades in, but if they submit them sooner, they do not have to look at any work you try to submit late.
+Bear that in mind with your other professors.